 When it comes to phone communication, many organizations employ bilingual contact center staff or use outside professional interpreter services to support inbound calls from customers who speak limited English.
 But for in-person communication, most simply improvise by pointing, gesturing, or calling over a bilingual employee.

-If customer experience is important to you, then it’s important to think beyond the call center, as seat-of-the-pants solutions often result in an unsatisfying experience for multicultural customers, while also wasting staff resources and creating operational bottlenecks.
+If customer experience is important to you, then it’s important to think beyond the call center, as improvisation often results in an unsatisfying experience for multicultural customers.

 Fortunately, technology has provided some elegant solutions that businesses have already begun to implement.
 These solutions frequently leverage existing technology and are available on-demand, without the need to schedule an interpreter in advance.

 Not everything can be done online.
-When we want to set up electrical service or cable, we have to go to a branch location, show identification, and proof of residence.
+When we want to set up electrical service or cable, we must go to a branch location, show identification, and proof of residence.
 Sometimes we have to go to the bank to sign paperwork.
-A dearth of interpretation options often results in long lines, children acting as interpreters, or the customer simply leaving.
+A lack of interpretation options often results in long lines, children acting as interpreters, or the customer simply leaving.

 Fortunately, branches can immediately access over-the-phone interpreting (OPI) from their locations.
-OPI works the same as a call center and – in LanguageLine’s case – provides interpretation in more than 240 languages.
+OPI works the same as a call center.
+LanguageLine(R) provides such a service with interpretation in more than 240 languages.
 Most often, there is no need to schedule an appointment in advance.
 The discussion can take place with a speaker phone, or if privacy is desired, a dual-handset phone can be used.

-LanguageLine’s VRI solution, InSight Video Interpreting®, provides one-touch video interpretation in 36 languages, as well as audio-only interpretation in 240-plus languages.
+LanguageLine Video Interpreting, provides one-touch video interpretation in more than 40 languages, as well as audio-only interpretation in 240-plus languages.

 By using phone or video to access interpreters in branch locations, you can provide a more consistent experience, increase customer satisfaction, and elevate staff productivity.